binocarlos/folder-ui/README.md

  * deleteItems(items, done) - delete some items
  * pasteItems(mode, parent, items, done) - paste items into a parent (mode is 'cut' or 'copy')
  * reducername - where to look in the state
+ * updateView - a function that is run when the view of the container updates
+ * currentView - an object representing the current view (pass in the value from updateView)

 ## FormContainer